This article may contain compensated links. See our full disclosure here

 - Take part in our 5-day Italy Itinerary Challenge or check out our favorite itineraries for inspiration

-- Listen: to our previous episodes with Corinna – Episode #006: Florence highlights and Episode #49: Exploring Florence with Corinna Cooke and the podcast Lori Sorrentino’s appears in – Episode #034: Lifting the lid on Bologna’s food culture
+- Listen: to our other episodes with Corinna – Episode #104 Experiences to include in your dream trip to Italy, Episode #081: Packing for Italy, Episode #49: Exploring Florence with Corinna Cooke, Episode #006: Florence highlights, and the podcast Lori Sorrentino’s appears in – Episode #034: Lifting the lid on Bologna’s food culture

 - Savouring the authentic tastes of Venice with the must-try chicchetti – loosely translated as “small bites”